A blog that makes you think

 NASA dominated the social media last year.
 They have a team of social-media experts who handle around 500 accounts across multiple platforms.
 The user is bombarded with great videos and information about all of their activities.
 Even the manned Moon landing is routine for NASA now.
 So why are they doing this?
 They do it because they know the value of communicating science.

 Back home, I am dismayed when even senior Indian scientists ask why they should waste their time in science communication.
 According to IndiaSpend, out of India’s 1.2 billion population, 22% or 264 million are internet users.
 Add to this the fact that Indian has the largest population of 356 million 10-24 year olds and you quickly come to the conclusion that the young Indians are using the internet more than ever and the number is only going to grow.
-Imagine an 8 year old kid who has just opened her Facebook or Twitter account.
+Imagine an 8 year old kid who is just getting to know the internet.
 She has not seen previous 50 ISRO launches.
 The live telecast of the 51st launch will be her first.
 Can you imagine how excited she would be?
 We have to make science exciting for people.
 This includes celebrating not just every ISRO launch, but successes from other research organizations as well.